CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, actionable skill with clear workflow sequencing and good error handling.
-Its main weakness is that the full implementation is inlined, making it longer than necessary for a SKILL.md overview — the JavaScript implementation could be extracted to a bundle file.
-The content is concrete and executable throughout, with a solid preview-confirm-write pattern.
+This is a well-structured, highly actionable skill with clear workflow sequencing and validation checkpoints.
+Its main weakness is that the full implementation is inlined, making it longer than necessary for a SKILL.md overview — some implementation details could be extracted to supporting files.
+The code is concrete and executable, and the error handling table is a nice practical touch.

 Suggestions